galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-function/tutorial.md

 >    {% include snippets/import_from_data_library.md %}
 >
 >
-> 3. Rename the datasets (If needed).
-> 4. Check that the datatype ( Make sure they are in the correct formats).
+> 3. Check that the datatype ( Make sure they are in the correct formats).
 >  Functional File (format=`tabular`), an Intensity file (format=`tabular`)
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >
-> 5. Add to each database a tag corresponding to the name of the input data (optional).
 >
 {: .hands_on}